jpallagrosi/unrealEpic_multiUser/README.md

 3 Components needed: Epic Games Launcher, Unreal Engine 5, XCode.

 Epic Games Launcher and Unreal Engine 5
-Snapshot the install of both Epic Games Launcher Unreal Engine 5. \
+Snapshot the install of both Epic Games Launcher Unreal Engine 5.
+Package should be around 20GB. \
 Install Unreal Engine 5 from the Epic Games Launcher. \
 (Drag and drop didn't work for me) \
 An Epic Games account is required for the above.
 It is free to sign up.